xet7/darkesthour/README.md

 Building all: `make all`

 Binaries built mostly on Linux Mint x64, using compilers and crosscompilers.
-Linux binaries for arm64/s390x/ppc64el were built on Linux servers donated to [Wekan Open Source kanban](https://wekan.github.io) project by CNCF/Linux Foundation, IBM LinuxOne Community Cloud and OpenPower MiniCloud.
+Linux binaries for arm64/s390x/ppc64el were built on Linux servers donated to [Wekan Open Source kanban](https://wekan.github.io) project by CNCF/Linux Foundation, IBM LinuxOne Community Cloud, OpenPower MiniCloud and MacStadium.

 # License